KOBENDigital/ConditionalDisplayers/README.md

 <strong>Note:</strong> the difference of behaviour between the checkbox and the dropdown input logic can be a bit confusing, but after a lot of testing it seems the most flexible way to combine the different possibilities when configuring them.
 I'm open to other behaviour suggestions.

+## Getting the properties values

+The Conditional Displayers are normal property editors so you can access their values as with any other property (strongly typed model, GetPropertyValue,...)